Our Big Idea: Family Style Care

 Caregivers receive ongoing training and support, most homes have parents that will stay in the home 10+ years, raising their own biological children alongside Asia’s Hope kids

-Kids don’t face an arbitrary “age-out” deadline, and may stay with us until they have reached they have finished high school and university or vocational training
+Kids don’t face an arbitrary “age-out” deadline, and may stay with us until they have finished high school and university or vocational training

 We provide extensive resources for a child’s departure from our care, including transitional living options for older teens and young 20-something students